UPDATED: 12:30 p.m. ET., April 19

 Here’s how commotio cordis is defined by the University of Connecticut’s Korey Stringer Institute, which studies injuries that cause sudden death to athletes and is named for the late former NFL player.

 The definition does not offer a good prognosis for anyone who suffers commortio cordis:

 Commotio Cordis refers to the sudden arrhythmic death caused by a low/mild chest wall impact.
 Commotio Cordis is seen mostly in athletes between the ages of 8 and 18 who are partaking in sports with projectiles such as baseballs, hockey pucks, or lacrosse balls.
 These projectiles can strike the athletes in the middle of the chest with a low impact but enough to cause the heart to enter an arrhythmia.
 Martial arts is a sport in which a strike of a hand can also cause the heart to change it’s rhythm.
 Without immediate CPR and defibrillation the prognosis of commotio cordis is not very good.
 This condition is extremely dangerous with rare survival.

 Hamlin says his ultimate goal is to eventually play football again and according to Buffalo Bills General Manager Brandon Beane, there is a real possibility Hamlin will reach that goal.

-“Damar is doing great,” Beane said in an interview.
+“Damar is doing great,” Beane said in an interview earlier in the year.
 “I’m glad we’re all able to smile about his situation.
 He’s seen several specialists since our season has ended.
 That’s not done.
 I think he’s got two or three more that he’s got to see in various parts of the country.
 We’ve had one to two guys traveling with him to see these specialists because it will be a decision for Damar, but it’ll also be a decision for us.”